harveymmangisa1/studio/tenant.md

-# StockPaEasy Business Setup & Onboarding Prompt
+# paeasybooks Business Setup & Onboarding Prompt

-This prompt defines the **post-authentication setup flow** for new StockPaEasy tenants (businesses), including guided business profile creation, branding configuration, user management with granular role/permission controls, and consistent branding integration across the platform.
+This prompt defines the **post-authentication setup flow** for new paeasybooks tenants (businesses), including guided business profile creation, branding configuration, user management with granular role/permission controls, and consistent branding integration across the platform.
 The goal is to deliver an intuitive, delightful onboarding experience while giving admins complete control over team access and capabilities.

 ---